spencertipping/no/README.md

 hosted by Perl, which is the only language with enough linguistic flexibility to provide mixed `quote` functionality (though it would be trivial to write a custom parser/grammar for it to break that dependency).

-If you want to write code that compiles to anything and runs everywhere, this is your language.